The Texas Will Contest: How to Navigate the Legal Maze

 For a pre-probate contest, you must post notice within 10 days after the application for probate is filed.
 If you’re filing a post-probate contest, you have two years after the will is admitted to probate.
 There’s a fraud exception – if the will was admitted through fraud, the two-year limitation may be extended.

-“The clock starts ticking the moment a will is admitted to probate,” explains attorney Keith Morris.
+“The clock starts ticking the moment a will is admitted to probate,” explains attorney Stacy Kelly.
 “We’ve seen many valid claims lost simply because potential contestants waited too long to take action.”

 I once spoke with a woman who had clear evidence her brother had manipulated their father into changing his will – but she’d waited almost three years to seek legal help.
 Despite the strength of her case, the court couldn’t even consider it because of the missed deadline.
 Don’t let this happen to you.